denpamusic/homeassistant-plum-ecomax/README.md

 This includes ability to set target temperature, switch into priority, non-priority mode or turn off.

 ## Services
-This integration provides following services:
+This integration provides the following services:

 ### Set Parameter
 Provides ability to set device parameter by name.
-Any parameter that is supported by the device can be set here.
-To get parameter names, please download and open diagnostics data and look for a parameters key.
+Any parameter that is supported by the device can be used with this service.
+To get parameter names, please download and open diagnostics data and look for a `parameters` key.

 Fields:
 - __name__ - parameter name
 - __value__ - parameter value (allowed values: positive integer, "on", "off")

 ### Update Capabilities
-Updates list of sensors and parameters supported by device.
+Updates list of sensors and parameters that are supported by the device.
 Can be useful if new features has been introduced by the firmware update.

 ### Calibrate Meter
-Allows to set meter to specific value.
-Can be used to set value for total fuel burned sensor.
+Allows to set meter to the specific value.
+Can be used to set a value for total fuel burned sensor.

 Targets:
- - __fuel_burned__ - counts total burned fuel in kilograms
+ - __total_fuel_burned__ - counts total burned fuel in kilograms

 Fields:
  - __value__ - target sensor will be set to this value

 ### Reset Meter
-Allows to reset meter value.
-Can be used to reset value for total fuel burned sensor.
+Allows to reset the meter value.
+Can be used to reset a value for the total fuel burned sensor.

 Targets:
- - __fuel_burned__ - counts total burned fuel in kilograms
+ - __total_fuel_burned__ - counts total burned fuel in kilograms

 ## License
 This product is distributed under MIT license.